fbaldo31/crypto-trend-bot/readme.md

 ## Run Server with Docker

-1. First build the image `docker build . -t trend_bot`
+1. First build the image: `docker build . -t trend_bot`

-2. Run the container `docker run -p 8080:8080 trend_bot`
+2. Run the container `docker run --name trend_bot -p 8080:8080 trend_bot`

 or Follow the pre-requisites to setup your environment.